KumarRobotics/ouster_decoder/README.md

 The decoder then makes sure that missing data is zeroed out in the message.

 Therefore, one can safely stop and replay a recorded rosbag without restarting the driver and decoder.

+## Notes
+CPU usage is 9.0 percent with ouster_ros.